yubik-studio/yubik-studio.github.io/README.md

 ### Andrew Milne
 Welcome to yubik.com, the home website for  **Andrew Milne.**  Inventor, engineer, author and consultant.
 Discovery through creation is a central theme in my work.
+Even to share a thought is to create an impression in someone's mind.

-I believe that we improve our understanding of Nature by creating things, including algorithms that express our knowledge in abstract ways.
+I believe that we most improve our understanding of Nature by creating things, including algorithms that express our knowledge in abstract ways.
+We improve our knowledge of ourselves and each other by sharing our worked-out creations through Art and Science.

 ### Let's work on something together!

 Most of my time is spent on writing projects, but work with others is always rewarding.
 Here are some places we can start:

 - **[Drawing Legs on a Snake](https://drawinglegsonasnake.substack.com).** Join a collaborative writing project led by myself and former colleagues from 1QBit.
 We look for ways to apply Sun Tzu's *Art of War* to modern conflicts in business and politics.
-Our goal is to create a resource for people who want to start an effective strategy discussion group in their own organizations.
+Our larger goal is to help people start strategy discussion groups in their own organizations.
 New readers and writers are welcome.
 I host the project on Substack, along with the [yubik.com strategic engineering newsletter](https://yubik.substack.com).
  - **[Andrew Milne on Substack](https://milnea.substack.com).** My personal substack.
-Original essays, commentary, pictures, poetry and excerpts from larger works in progress, published every few months or so.  **Let's compare our thoughts.** You don't have to subscribe to read the latest articles, like [Anger against war](https://open.substack.com/pub/milnea/p/anger-against-war), or  [Shakespeare and AI](https://open.substack.com/pub/milnea/p/shakespeare-and-ai).
+Original essays, commentary, pictures, poetry and excerpts from larger works in progress, published every few months or so.  **Let's compare our thoughts.** You don't have to subscribe to read the latest articles, like [Anger against war](https://open.substack.com/pub/milnea/p/anger-against-war),  [Shakespeare and AI](https://open.substack.com/pub/milnea/p/shakespeare-and-ai) or [In Paint we Trust](https://milnea.substack.com/p/in-paint-we-trust).
 Subscriptions are free, however, and welcome as a sign of your continuing interest.
- - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (20+ patents and publications, 400+ citations).  **Read my original work** in algorithmic and software engineering (mostly done at NYMEX for high-frequency futures and options trading).
+ - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (20+ patents and publications, 450+ citations).  **Read my original work** in algorithmic and software engineering (mostly done at NYMEX for high-frequency futures and options trading).
 We can build on these ideas.
   - **[Andrew Milne on ResearchGate](https://www.researchgate.net/profile/Andrew-Milne-4).** Download some of my unpublished research notes.
 There are many techniques just waiting to be applied, such as using Fourier analysis to estimate Power Usage Efficiency (PUE) at a data center.
 ResearchGate requires a login now, but it's still free.
  - **[Andrew Milne on LinkedIn](https://www.linkedin.com/in/yubik/)** (practical accomplishments at 1QBit, CME Group, Sony, CBC and other great places).  **Take advantage of my experience.**  Remember that for every success there are hundreds of failures and wrong turnings, which no one puts on their resume or brags about online. **Avoid failure** by reviewing your plans confidentially with someone who has been there, done that, and carried on successfully.
   - **[Just ask!](mailto:andrew@yubik.com)** Send me an e-mail.
 A lot of my work has not been published, and many of my NDA’s and non-competes have expired.